UAW president aims to narrow labor cost gaps at U.S. automakers

-DETROIT (Reuters) - Labor costs for union workers are much lower for Fiat Chrysler Automobiles than Detroit rivals Ford Motor Co and General Motors Co, a disparity that United Auto Workers President Dennis Williams said on Thursday he wants to fix.
+DETROIT, June 18 (Reuters) - Labor costs for union workers are much lower for Fiat Chrysler Automobiles than Detroit rivals Ford Motor Co and General Motors Co , a disparity that United Auto Workers President Dennis Williams said on Thursday he wants to fix.

 Fiat Chrysler (FCA) average wage and benefit costs for each production worker is about $48 per hour, compared with about $58 per hour at GM and $55 per hour at Ford, a recent study by the Center for Automotive Research found.